okstate-maps/guide-publishing-georeferenced-map/index.md

 - Further Reading/Resources

 ## Introduction
 ArcGIS Pro allows completed projects to be published online or shared with others.
 ArcGIS Online is a common publishing platform.
-For more information on how to georeference a map, go to (add link).
+For more information on how to georeference maps, go to (add link).

 ## *[Publishing a Georeferenced Map]*
 1. Open a georeferenced map in ArcGIS Pro.
 Make sure it is highlighted/selected in the *Contents* pane.